3 Bedroom Home in Waco - $239,990

-Beautiful home for sale featuring 3 bedrooms, 2 bathrooms, an open concept floor plan and many more modern amenities throughout.
+Beautiful new home for sale featuring 3 bedrooms, 2 bathrooms, an open concept floor plan and many more modern amenities throughout.
 The kitchen boasts a large island with upgraded countertops and energy-efficient appliances.
 Private master includes ensuite bathroom and walk-in closet.
 Smart home technology like a programmable thermostat, keyless smart locks connected and secured through a smart home hub comes standard.
-Attached two car garage makes.
 6% plus title with preferred lender incentive, pay all closing costs, lower rate and have builder make portion of payment for limited time.

 3 Bedroom Home in Waco - $239,990